groupby/elements-view/packages/web-components/@groupby/elements-autocomplete/README.md

 #### `UPDATE_SEARCH_TERM`

 This event is dispatched when one of the search terms inside of the `gbe-autocomplete` component is clicked.
-It will contain a flag for emitting a new search.
+It will contain a flag for emitting a new search and an attribute to indicate the the origin of the action was SAYT.

 ## Customizations